yewonkang00/Weather_App/README.md

 We are kimmessicorp.
 I'm YewonKang.
 Our team members are JeongminKim and SeongbinYoon.
-This semester we are going to do an open source project together this semester.
+We are going to do an open source project together this semester.